rnicholus/you-dont-need-jquery/_posts/2014-11-22-dom-manipulation.md

 any other library.
 However, others may be a bit tricky.
 This is the time to stress (again) that I am not trying to bash jQuery, nor will I assert that jQuery is useless or completely unnecessary.
-The intent of these posts is to inform you how to work with the brower without jQuery, if you so choose.
+The intent of these posts is to inform you how to work with the browser without jQuery, if you so choose.
 You may find that, in many cases, a large library like jQuery goes mostly unused, and can be omitted.